 The terms of these loans vary with the lender.
 The loans may be due in one lump-sum payment, or paid in small installments over time.
 The lender may give the borrower cash, a check, or a prepaid debit card, or deposit the money electronically into your checking account.

 Both the amount you can borrow and the fees charged may be subject to state laws.
-The finance charge, or cost of the loan, varies: It could be \$10 to \$30 for every \$100 borrowed.
-These high finance charges are equal to high annual percentage rates (APR) of possibly several hundred percent (credit card APRs range from 12 percent to 30 percent).
+The finance charge, or cost of the loan, varies.
+It could be \$10 to \$30 for every \$100 borrowed.
+When you do the math, these high finance charges are the same as an annual percentage rate (APR) of 300 to 600 percent.
+Yikes!
+As a comparison, credit card APRs range from 12 percent to 30 percent.

-Predatory Lending Practices
+Predatory Lending

 Some payday loans are considered predatory lending practices, because the borrower can't afford to pay them.
 Predatory lending is any practice that inflicts abusive or unfair loan terms on a borrower, or uses coercive, deceptive, exploitative, or unscrupulous actions to persuade a borrower to accept the terms for a loan the borrower can't afford or doesn't need or want.
-Many include high fees and costs, such as document preparation charges, that are not clearly explained or found buried in the fine print.
+Many include high fees and costs, such as document preparation charges that are not clearly explained or found buried in the fine print.